Navprayas-A-group-of-Innovative-thought/Navprayas-Backend/schemastructions.md

 ### Validation
 * used **express-validator** package
-* Every field of the form is required to be filled.
+* Every field of the form is required to be filled, except
+    * registrationDate
+    * transactionId
+    * transactionDate
+    * orderId
+    * paymentStatus
+    * admitCardNumber
 * Value of the fields is accepted in the following format :
     * **firstName**, **lastName** : hritik (only a-zA-Z)
     * **fatherName**, **motherName** : Meghnath prasad (only a-zA-Z and space in between)